 This has led the design to provide ‘button’ icons which depict the function which pressing that ‘button’ will provide.
 The intention is to make the screen facilities describe themselves to the user so there is no requirement to puzzle out what can be done through interaction or to find the manual to know how to use the screens.
 A similar approach was taken to the robotic interaction with the application and the robot working in harmony to guide a user through the interaction.
-Application buttons are a larger size than most apps in circulation, partly to enhance their usability but also to ensure a screen layout with only a few images on it to reduce busyness and distraction; see Figure 1 below.
+Application buttons are a larger size than most applications in circulation, partly to enhance their usability but also to ensure a screen layout with only a few images on it to reduce busyness and distraction; see Figure 1 below.